open/close all folders

 - Better on DVD: With the DVD, several deleted scenes are restored that help flesh out the characters through their interactions, such as Bruce and Leonard Samson having a tense talk about Bruce's history with Betty, or a short dialogue at Culver University where Bruce tells Betty how he worries that they experimented with the wrong motives.

 - Fanon Discontinuity: Not intentionally, but a lot of people seem to forget that this movie is a part of the Marvel Cinematic Universe.
-Marvel themselves hasn't done much to raise awareness of the film, as it's had no sequels and none of its characters reappeared in the MCU until Civil War, save for Banner who was recast.
+Marvel themselves haven't done much to raise awareness of the film, as it had no sequels and none of its characters reappeared in the MCU until Captain America: Civil War, save for Banner who was recast.

 - Fridge Brilliance: